Faithful-Resource-Pack/Docs/pages/manuals/branding-guidelines.md

 *[View all our logos here](https://github.com/Faithful-Resource-Pack/Branding/tree/main/logos)*

 Logos work well for displaying our branding in places with limited space.
 This includes, but is not limited to cards, thumbnails, and buttons.
-Don't use our logos as a substitute for showing the name "Faithful" itself, but use them when the name is already established instead.
+Don't use our logos as a substitute for showing the name "Faithful" itself, instead only when the name is already established.

 For most general-purpose applications, use our main logo.
 This logo additionally encompasses Classic Faithful, but if you specifically want to refer to Classic Faithful, you can use its respective main logo as well.